-The project website was designed by Exelmans while being managed by IEECP for the DEESME consortium from December 2020.
+The project website was designed by Exelmans while being managed by IEECP for the DEESME consortium since December 2020.

 IEECP – Amsterdal Sloterdijk Teleport Tower, Kingsfordweg 151, 1043GR, Amsterdam, The Netherlands – www.ieecp.org